 Primary Amebic Meningoencephalitis (PAM)

 Naegleria fowleri is the causative agent for Primary Amebic Meningoencepalitis (PAM).
 It is a freshwater ameba commonly found in the environment worldwide.
 Most commonly, this ameba is found in warm bodies of fresh water, such as lakes, rivers, and hot springs, warm water discharge from industrial plants, under-chlorinated human-made aquatic venues, and soil.
 It has also infrequently been found in contaminated tap water and hot water heaters.
 Naegleria fowerli is the only species of Naegleria that has been found to infect humans.
 Although Naegleria fowleri is commonly found in the environment, infection occurs rarely.
 However, this disease has public health importance because of its high fatality rate.
-Only four persons out of 143 known infected individuals in the United States from 1962 to 2016 have survived.
+Only 4 people out of 148 known infected individuals in the United States from 1962 to 2019 have survived.
 Naegleria fowleri infection cannot be spread from person to person contact and will not occur as a result of drinking contaminated water.

 - Resources and References